Sandip20/deck-of-cards/README.md

 ## Start web server

-Run `npm start `forbuild and start  webserver Navigate to `http://localhost:3000/`.
+Run `npm start `for build and start  webserver Navigate to `http://localhost:3000/`.

 ## User needs to Register first with username which should be unique